Rice vinegar

-Rice vinegar is a vinegar made from fermented rice in East Asia (China, Japan and Korea), as well as in Vietnam in Southeast Asia.
+Rice vinegar is a vinegar made from rice wine in East Asia (China, Japan and Korea), as well as in Vietnam in Southeast Asia.
 It is used as a seasoning, dressing, and dipping in many dishes, including sushi, jiaozi, and banchans.
 Some of its variants are also a drink by themselves.

 Chinese

 Chinese rice vinegars are stronger than Japanese ones, and range in color from clear to various shades of red, brown and black and are therefore known as rice wine vinegars.
 Chinese vinegar are less acidic than their distilled Western counterparts which, for that reason, are not appropriate substitutes for rice vinegars.
 The majority of the Asian rice vinegars are also milder and sweeter than those typically used in the Western world, with black vinegars as a notable exception.

 Types

 White rice vinegar is a colorless to pale yellow liquid, more acidic than other Chinese vinegars, but still less acidic and milder in flavor than Western ones.

 Black vinegar is very popular in southern China.
 Chinkiang vinegar, which originated in the city of Zhenjiang (镇江香醋 (Zhènjiāng xiāngcù)) in the eastern coastal province of Jiangsu, is considered a great one.
 Baoning vinegar (保寧醋 or 保宁醋) from Sichuan is another famous example.
 Typically, black rice vinegar is made with black glutinous rice (also called "sweet rice"), although millet or sorghum may be used instead.
 It is dark in color, and has a deep, almost smoky flavor.
 In addition to Zhenjiang, it is also produced in Hong Kong.
 This is different from the black vinegar popular in north China, which is made from sorghum, peas, barley, bran, and chaff and is most associated with Shanxi province.

 Red rice vinegar has a distinctive red color from red yeast rice (红曲米), which is cultivated with the mold Monascus purpureus.
 This vinegar has a distinctive flavor of its own due to the red mold.

 In Chinese cookbooks, ½ tablespoon of Western distilled white vinegar is stated to be equivalent in strength to 1 tablespoon Chinkiang vinegar, and recipes which call for 4 teaspoons of red rice vinegar could be substituted with only 3 teaspoons of white vinegar.